Applications for the 2025-2026 CART programs are now closed.

 No. In the past we've had first year students all the way to ABD candidates who participate successfully in CART.
 We recommend applicants to keep their schedules in mind when applying, and make sure they have the bandwidth to participate for 20 hours per week during the full academic year.
 Other responsibilities such as qualifying exams tend to take up a lot of time and work; it may be best to wait a year to apply for CART if you plan to have significant commitments this upcoming year.

 Not at this time.
 The CART Fellowship is offered as a full academic year commitment.
+Please consider applying for the CART Summer Archival Workshop if you're available and interested in a one-week intensive opportunity.

 Most CART fellows have no prior exhibition curation experience.
 We look for applicants who are interested in curating an exhibition for a public audience.
 The fellow will be working closely with Special Collections & Archives staff throughout the year and especially during the Spring, and staff will facilitate the curation process.